 Benefits Of The Gen 1 Pro Series Traeger Pellet Grills

-Its not clear for how long Traeger is going to keep selling Gen 1 Pro Series pellet grills but I hope its for a while yet because I do think they have a position in the market.
+Its not clear for how long Traeger is going to keep selling Gen 1 Pro Series pellet grills, but I hope its for a while yet because I do think they still have a position in the market.

 Its probably seen as a small difference/benefit to most people, but it should be noted.
 Another significant difference between Gen 1 and Gen 2 is the price.
-On average, you will have to spend an additional $200 on a Gen 2 pellet grill over a Gen 1 relevant to the different sizes.
+On average, you will have to spend an additional $300 on a Gen 2 Pro Series pellet grill over a Gen 1 relevant to the different sizes.

 Benefits Of The Gen 2 Pro Series Traeger Pellet Grills

-There is no discernable difference in the pellet hopper size when upgrading from the Gen 1 to the Gen 2.
+There is no discernable difference in the pellet hopper size when upgrading from the Gen 1 to Gen 2 Pro Series.
 However, it should be noted all Gen 2 grills come with an emptying door on the bottom of the hopper to quickly change over pellet flavours.

-However, its the introduction of WiFire where the Gen 2 series really shines.
-With a Gen 1 to monitor the cooking process required you have to get up and go and check that digital readout frequently.
+However, its the introduction of WiFire is where the Gen 2 series really shines.
+With a Gen 1 Pro Series to monitor the cooking process required you have to get up and go and check that digital readout frequently.
 Along with the fact that Gen 1 is not able to main temperatures as consistently.

 Traeger Pro Series Owner Reviews

 In this video, Josh does a side-by-side comparison of the old and new generation Pro Series.
 He shows how much quicker the Gen 2 575 can recover to the preset temperature after the lid has been opened compared to Gen 1.

-As Josh states in this review, the original Pro Series 22 and 34 are still great pellet grills and for you first pellet grill they are still an excellent choice.
-However, the integrated WiFire features on the Gen 2 575 bring the ability to remotely control your grill, which is a very nice feature to have.
+As Josh states in this review, the original Pro Series 22 and 34 are still great pellet grills, and for your first pellet grill, they are still an excellent choice.
+However, the integrated WiFire features on the Gen 2 575 & 780 bring the ability to remotely control your grill, which is a very nice feature to have.

 Conclusions On The Traeger Pro Series Gen 1 vs Gen 2